ariecattan/ariecattan.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student in Natural Language Pocessing at the [NLP lab](https://biu-nlp.github.io/) of Bar Ilan University, supervised by Prof. [Ido Dagan](https://u.cs.biu.ac.il/~dagan/).
+I am a second-year PhD student in Natural Language Pocessing at the [NLP lab](https://biu-nlp.github.io/) of Bar Ilan University, supervised by Prof. [Ido Dagan](https://u.cs.biu.ac.il/~dagan/).
 My research focuses on information extraction across multiple documents.
 In Fall 2020, I interned at AI2 in the Semantic Scholar group, mentored by Tom Hope and Doug Downey.